 Organic products are a popular choice for health-conscious consumers and those interested in protecting the environment.
 The living soil movement is dedicated to providing a truly organic experience for those who use marijuana as medicine or for adult use purposes.
 By considering the benefits of living soil when choosing Adult Use (rec) marijuana services in Garden City or Fort Collins Colorado, you can ensure the best experience every time you light up in our area.

 Organic farming typically focuses most on what needs to be left out of the process, including chemical/ synthetic pesticides and chemical fertilizers.
 By contrast, the living soil movement considers the soil in a more holistic way.
 By making sure that soil contains the living creatures needed to break down organic matter into the necessary nutrients, living soil advocates can produce healthier and more robust crops without the use of chemicals or other hazardous materials.
 This can make a significant difference in the quality of product you receive from companies offering marijuana dispensary services in Colorado and beyond.

 The Ingredients of Living Soil

 Living soil begins with the right blend of items/ingredients such as compost, worm castings, topsoil, peat moss or leaf mold and small rocks for aeration.
 Other nutrients can be added to increase the food value and quality of the soil for the bacteria, fungi and living creatures that will make their homes in this growth medium.
 Earthworms, nematodes and other arthropods act as tillers for the soil, moving through it and cycling nutrients to ensure the healthiest environment for growth.
-With proper care, living soil can be used and reused indefinitely to grow marijuana for recreational marijuana services in Fort Collins, Colorado.
+With proper care, living soil can be used and reused indefinitely to grow cannabis for Adult Use and Medical cannabis plants.